top of page

 Parent Fun and Participation – How you can support your scout and the Troop

 • Attend the Troop’s Court of Honor ceremonies for Recognition of our Scout’s Achievements.
-It is important to the Scouts.
+It is very important to the Scouts.

 We may have some new or gently used uniform items that scouts no longer needed.
 They will be at discounted prices or free.
-If interested, check with the Scoutmaster/Assistant Scoutmaster.
+If interested, check with the Scoutmaster.

-• Registration Fee - $66 annually
+• Annual Registration Fee

-• Complete Uniform
+• Uniform Items

 • Scout Book

-• Camp Roosevelt (optional but strongly encouraged)
+• Camp Roosevelt

 Summer camp is, perhaps the most important of the summer activities.
 It is when the Scouts get to live and learn by the patrol method.
 They learn to work, cook and interact together.
 The scouts take merit badge classes and work on advancement and Scout skills.
+They also have many opportunities for fun and fellowship throughout the week.

 Outings Guidelines: